WILLE-DAC/documentation/WILLE by-laws.md

 II.
 Are encouraged to meet regularly and to publish those meetings in a specific view of the on-line platform.

 III.
-Participates in quadratic funding rounds together with KREDIT.
+Participates in funding rounds together with KREDIT.

 <p align="center">
 <b>( article 4 )</b><br>